tweekhub/confluence-spaces-tool/README.md

 ## Usage

-The Confluence Migration Tool can be run with various command-line arguments to control its behavior.
+The Confluence SpacesTool can be run with various command-line arguments to control its behavior.
 Here's the basic usage:

 ```bash
     python3 main.py [options]